Stack-Developers/mc-exercise/FUBAR.md

 This is what Jehad & Sam did on Bob’s computer when working on the first feature.
 This is what Malak & Faisal did on Malak computer when working on the first feature.

+This is what Sam & Jehad did on sam’s computer when working on the first feature.